MattVevang/Ollama-OpenWebUI-Docker/README.md

 and OpenWebUI that just works.
-In the initial version this does not require setting up local admin (or seperate) user accounts and is intended to simply work and let you interact with the LLM of your choosing (and that your compter can run).
+In the initial version this does not require setting up local admin (or seperate) user accounts and is intended to simply work and let you interact with the LLM of your choosing (and that your computer can run).

 ## Reason
 Setting this up I came upon many pages that went into the weeds about